devshok/CAI/README.md

     AG that stores your aliases to make your work easier with Git.

 They are intended being divided by different kinds of aliases and functions **semantically** and for a small optimization instead of sourcing all the code every time when it's not really needed...

+⚠️ All the documentation of implementation below is only valid for macOS users.

 ## Dependencies